 Young & Powerful

-Designing and delivering a social campaign to ensure design and creativity is accessible and valued for young people with opportunities offered to communities across the country
+Empowering young people by designing and delivering a social campaign to ensure design and creativity is accessible and valued with opportunities offered to thousands in communities across the country

 Creating a gallery which transcends geographical and physical limitations.